peter/sound-recommender/README.md

 * We do not check that sound IDs in playlists actually exist (no referential integrity there)
 * I did not have time to add linting or type checking or automatic code formatting
 * It probably would have been cleaner to use a database library like SQLAlchemy instead of using psycopg2 directly.
 However, I had some psycopg2 wrapper code from a previous project that I was able to reuse and ended up never getting around to replacing it with SQLAlchemy.
+* I did not particularly take performance/scalability concerns into account when designing this system.
+For example I did not investigate using [asynchronous FastAPI code](https://fastapi.tiangolo.com/async/#conclusion).

 ## How to Evaluate this System without too much Installation